salma-remyx/PyPOTS/docs/index.rst

 The symbol ✅ indicates the algorithm is available for the corresponding task (note that models will be continuously updated in the future to handle tasks that are not currently supported.
 Stay tuned❗️).

-🌟 Since **v0.2**, all neural-network models in PyPOTS has got hyperparameter-optimization support.
+🌟 Since **v0.2**, all neural-network models in PyPOTS has got hyperparameter-optimization support by `Microsoft NNI <https://github.com/microsoft/nni>`_ until **v2.0**.
-This functionality is implemented with the `Optuna <https://github.com/optuna/optuna>`_ framework.
+In PyPOTS v2, this functionality is reimplemented with the `Optuna <https://github.com/optuna/optuna>`_ framework.
 You may want to refer to our time-series imputation survey repo `Awesome_Imputation <https://github.com/WenjieDu/Awesome_Imputation>`_ to see how to config and tune the hyperparameters.